How to Get Rid of Crane Flies

 Chemical Methods to Get Rid of Crane Flies

-Pesticides are usually a quick fix to your crane fly problem.
+Pesticides are usually a quick solution to your crane fly problem.
 Just apply pesticides in the late summer or early fall.
 Pesticides will target both the eggs as they hatch, and the adult crane flies.

 How to apply a crane fly pesticide: